- Dachverband Lehm e.V.

 CRATerre is the international centre for building with earth at the Faculty of Architecture at the University of Grenoble, France.

-Earth Building U.K. is a new association established to foster the conservation, understanding and development of building with earth in the United Kingdom.
-It brings together builders, academics, researchers, architects, engineers, manufacturers and many more to work in areas of common interest at a national and local level.
+Earth Building UK & Ireland is a registered charity working to foster earth building in all its diversity.
+It brings together academics, builders, researchers, trainers, architects and engineers, manufacturers and many more to work in areas of common interest at a national and local level.

 - Hlína, Czech Republic